Why is it done?

 - A 15-20cm segment of the terminal ileum is isolated and removed from the rest of the intestinal tract on its vascular pedicle.

-- A watertight anastomosis of the bowel ends are done and tested.
+- A watertight anastomosis of the bowel ends is done and tested.

 - The bladder is then bi-valved.